RemasteredArch/ip_geo/README.md

 IP geolocation, designed for [Grafana](https://grafana.com/oss/grafana/) [Geomap](https://grafana.com/docs/grafana/latest/panels-visualizations/visualizations/geomap/).

-ip_geo is currently highly experimental.
+ip_geo is currently incomplete and highly experimental.
-It will follow semantic versioning after its first release, but for now it will morph and change without warning.
+It will follow semantic versioning after its first release, but for now it will morph and change without appropriate versioning.
 For a more optimized, mature, and accurate (but still open source) solution, see [IPFire Location](https://www.ipfire.org/location).
 In newer versions of Tor, the IP geolocation database that this project relies on is actually extracted from IPFire's location database.